Stump harvesting

 In plantation forests in parts of Europe, the tree stumps left after felling are now sometimes pulled out of the ground to supply wood fuel for biomass power stations.
 The stump is the base of the trunk and the attached woody roots.
 Tree stumps and roots are extracted using a hydraulic head on a tracked excavator or with a mechanical head equipped by a special tool for tractors.
 Stump harvesting is expected to provide an increasing component of the woody material required by the woody biomass power sector in Europe.

+During the 20th century in the United States longleaf pine stumps were harvested for extraction of naval stores from the resinous wood.